Ambivalence: The Resiliency of Legal Culture in the United States, 45 Stanford Law Review 1525 (1993)

 Date of Authorship for this Version

 Resnik, Judith, "Ambivalence: The Resiliency of Legal Culture in the United States" (1993).
 Faculty Scholarship Series.
-Paper 898.
+898.